junxit/us-congress-bills-111/bill.md

 Section 2(b) of the Public Works and Economic Development Act of 1965 (42 U.S.C.
 3121(b)) is amended by striking paragraph (3) and inserting the following:

+## § 2.
+Findings and declarations

+Section 2 of the Public Works and Economic Development Act of 1965 (42 U.S.C.
+3121) is amended—

+- **(1)** in subsection (a)(3)(C), by inserting “, including the location of information technology and manufacturing jobs in the United States” after “investment”; and
+- **(2)** in subsection (b), by striking paragraph (3) and inserting the following:
   > - **(3)** whether suffering from long-term distress or a sudden economic dislocation, distressed communities should be encouraged to promote innovation and entrepreneurship, including, as appropriate, the support of the formation of business incubators in economically distressed areas, so as to help regions to create higher-skill, higher-wage jobs and foster the participation of those regions in the global marketplace; and

 ## § 3.
 Definitions